How to use Action SDK for Google Assistant App Development?

 It is the actual functionality of your mobile app.
 It is hosted as HTTPS web service.
 When your users interact with some action, the fulfillment takes request from them and gets back to them with responses with Google Assistant mediating the communications.

 You can develop your app using any one of the these three methods –

-Dialogflow is used by most companies which insist on designing and building their personal conversational experience.
+Dialogflow is used by most companies which insist on designing voice user interface and building their personal conversational experience.
 It combines the purpose of Actions SDK with extremely easy-to-use web IDE. which comes with the ease of generating and deploying action packages.
 The option includes the NLU (natural language understanding) engine, which already understands the natural, everyday human language, so that you don’t need to worry about it.